XDFrost/XDFrost/README.md

 # Hi there, I'm Pratham Gupta 👋
-## I'm a FullStack Enthusiast and also interested in Data Science!
+## I'm a Tech Enthusiast and also interested in Data Science!

 - 🔭 I build projects in my free time.
 - 🌱 I’m currently working at Ikarus3D.